Millions of Americans suffer trips, slips, and falls each year, resulting in over 800,000 hospitalizations for fall-related injuries.

 Defendants in premises liability cases will often take any action they can to avoid having to compensate individuals who have suffered accidents on their property.

-Although it’s not required to hire an attorney to file a slip-and-fall accident claim, due to the unwillingness commonly demonstrated by defendants to accept liability, it’s in your best interest to secure legal representation as soon as possible.
+Although it’s not required to hire a personal injury lawyer to file a slip-and-fall accident claim, due to the unwillingness commonly demonstrated by defendants to accept liability, it’s in your best interest to secure legal representation as soon as possible.

 How Can Hiring A Slip-And-Fall Attorney Help?